thexerocouk/thexerocouk.github.io/_posts/2025-05-24-cohort-1-wrapup.md

 We did it!

-Our **first online cohort for the WiFi Attacks Specialist course** wrapped up earlier this month, and I couldn't be more thrilled with how it went.
+Our **first online cohort for the Wireless Mastery course** wrapped up earlier this month, and I couldn't be more thrilled with how it went.
 We had **12 engaged and passionate participants** who brought great energy, asked fantastic questions, and made it an incredibly rewarding experience.

 The live, instructor-led training was just the beginning.
 All participants now have **full access to the course recording and materials**, which are available anytime via our training platform: